 4) Promote Your Work!

 The #1 mistake that a lot of people make is: Not promoting their content.
-Too many so-called SEO’s wait and pray for readers to come!
+Too many people wait and pray for readers to come.

-Here’s the deal… you won’t get serious readers if you don’t promote your content, period!
-Promotion can be done in several ways but one of the best is through social media.
+But here’s the deal, you won’t get serious readers if you don’t promote your content, period.
+You can promote your content in several ways, but one of the best is using social media.

-Find influencers that blog or write about similar topics.
-It doesn’t necessarily have to be the same niche, it just has to be relatable to your niche in some way.
+Find influencers on social media platforms that blog or write about similar topics.
+It doesn’t necessarily have to be the same niche; it just has to be relatable to your niche in some way.

-Contact them and ask them for feedback.
-If they like your content, then invite them to mention it on their website or to their followers.
+Contact them and ask for feedback.
+If the person likes your content, invite them to share it with their followers or on their website.
 Here’s an example.

 Another way that you can do this is by email.
 Using the same idea, you can reach bloggers and influencers by emailing them about your content.

-Finally, if you are going to use some form of automation, make sure that it is not completely automated.
-You need to read the influencer’s content!
+Finally, if you are going to use some sort of automation software, make sure it’s not entirely automated.
+You need to read the influencer’s content.

 Yes, you do.
-Otherwise, you risk being ignored like all the other generic emails that they already receive on a daily basis.
+Otherwise, you risk being ignored like all the other generic emails they receive daily.

 How to Wrap it Up Like a Boss

-The conclusion is one of the most important sections in your content.
+The conclusion is one of the most crucial sections in your content.
 It has the power to make or break everything else you have written.